Myriopteris chipinquensis

-Myriopteris chipinquensis is a fern endemic to Mexico, a member of the family Pteridaceae.
-One of the cheilanthoid ferns, it was classified in the genus Cheilanthes until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
-It grows in oak-pine forests of the Sierra Madre Oriental, often with the very similar and closely related Myriopteris tomentosa.
+Myriopteris chipinquensis is a small to medium-sized fern endemic to Mexico.
+Its leaf is up to three times dissected into oblong segments.
+Narrow scales and hairs are present on the underside of the leaf.
+One of the cheilanthoid lip ferns, it was classified in the genus Cheilanthes as Cheilanthes chipinquensis until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
+It grows in Sierra Madre Occidental pine–oak forests, often with the very similar and closely related Myriopteris tomentosa.
+The name refers to Cerro de Chipinque, where the type specimen was collected.